khulnasoft-lab/design.khulnasoft.com/contents/usability/helping-users.md

 ### Learn more

 If a question doesn't make sense, use the sentence, "Learn more."
 Do not use "More information" or other phrases, and always use a period.

-- **Example:** A merge request approval is required when a security report contains a new vulnerability of high, critical, or unknown severity.
+Add an [aria-label](https://www.w3.org/WAI/WCAG21/Techniques/aria/ARIA8) with an full-sentence description for screen reader users.

+- **Example:** Approve a merge request.
 [Learn more.](#)

-When you use `Learn more.`, also add an [aria-label](https://www.w3.org/WAI/WCAG21/Techniques/aria/ARIA8) with an expanded description for screen reader users.

-- **Example:** Learn more about creating an issue.
+- Make sure the period is part of the link text.

 ### External links